rhilconsultants/openshift/workshops/OpenShift Pipelines/Exercise-4/Exercise-4.md

 # Exercise 4

 Welcome to Exercise 4 in our workshop.
-In this part we will talk about Infrastructure As Code and how can we utilizes it within a pipeline.
+In this part we will talk about Infrastructure As Code and how can we utilizes it within a `Pipeline`.

 ## Concepts